Theory of Science and Research Design for Physical and Environmental Geographers

 Teaching and learning methods

-• Total: 10 - 12 lectures/Seminars (20- 24 hours)
+• Total: 10 - 12 lectures/seminars

 Compulsory Assignments and Attendance

 The compulsory activities must be approved in order to take the exam.
-Approved compulsory activities are valid in the current and following two semesters.
+Approved compulsory activities are valid in the current and the following two semesters.

 Forms of Assessment